outfox/fennecs/doc/docs/World.md

 ::: details :neofox_magnify: BEHIND THE SCENES - Multiple Worlds

-Yes, you can have up to 256 of them.
-Disposing a World returns it to the pool.
+Yes, you can have up to 255 of them at the same time.
+Disposing a World returns its slot to the pool.
 Instantiate to your heart's content!
 You usually only need one World... now go ... ... shoo!

 ::: details DON'T SHOO ME!
 There are at least two traditional use cases for multiple worlds: